hashicorp/vagrant/docs/provisioners/chef_solo.md

   <h3>Multiple Cookbook Paths</h3>
   <p>
     You can also specify multiple cookbook paths by making the configuration an array of file paths.
-Every file path will be expanded relative to the project directory, and chef solo will then look in every directory for the cookbooks.
+Note that the working directory while running Vagrant will always be the directory which contains the Vagrantfile, therefore file paths will always be expanded relative to that working directory.

 {% highlight ruby %}
 Vagrant::Config.run do |config|